apiato/documentation/docs/digging-deeper/service-providers.md

 ### Information about Laravel Service Providers {#information-about-laravel-service-providers}

 By default, Laravel provides some service providers in its `app/providers` directory.
-In apiato those providers have been renamed and moved to the Ship Layer `app/Ship/Parents/Providers/*`:
+In Apiato those providers have been renamed and moved to the Ship Layer `app/Ship/Parents/Providers/*`:

 - AppServiceProvider
 - RouteServiceProvider